-Directed by Marin Brest and staring the then biggest star in the world, Brad Pitt, along with Anthony Hopkins and Claire Forlani, Meet Joe Black was in spirit a loose adaptation of the 1934 movie Death Takes a Holiday, it depicts a William Parrish (Hopkins), a media mogul who is chosen by death (Pitt), to guide him through life as a mortal, in return William gets to stave of his own death for just a little longer.
+Directed by Martin Brest and starring the then biggest star in the world, Brad Pitt, along with Anthony Hopkins and Claire Forlani, Meet Joe Black was in spirit a loose adaptation of the 1934 movie Death Takes a Holiday, it depicts a William Parrish (Hopkins), a media mogul who is chosen by death (Pitt), to guide him through life as a mortal, in return William gets to stave off his own death for just a little longer.

-In a way Meet Joe Black is a pretty straight forward film, make interesting with the added twist of one of the characters being death in human form, effectively a highly smart, all knowing being, but with zero life experience, producing a pretty interesting situation where he is both the cleverest and stupidest being simultaneously.
+In a way Meet Joe Black is a pretty straightforward film, make interesting with the added twist of one of the characters being death in human form, effectively a highly smart, all-knowing being, but with zero life experience, producing a pretty interesting situation where he is both the cleverest and stupidest being simultaneous.

-Sadly this film isn’t for everyone, it came at the hight of the 3 hour epidemic when all movies had to be as long as possible, but in my opinion, being a long movie doesn’t hurt a film as much as cutting one short, the plot of the film is complicated and needs breaking down over time, drawing you in and paying out with an emotional crescendo, party down to the sterling performance given by Hopkins, his portrayal of a man stuck between knowing his is about to die, while also attempting to keep his business empire and family together is both interesting and moving, while Pitt and Forlani are believable as two people that wish to be together, but sense a reason they can’t be, overall Meet Joe Black is an above average romantic drama, with a twist that introduces some pretty unique problems that the characters have to face, which I believe was portrayed in a delicate and subtle way, requiring a long run time, my only down side was that some of the supporting cast, such as Sarah’s fiancé Drew (Jake Webber) comes across as a pretty stereotypical antagonist or William Parrish’s treatment of his other daughter Alison (Marcia Harden) in relation to a clear favouritism towards Sarah, but these are minor downfalls in an overall solid movie.
+Sadly, this film isn’t for everyone, it came at the height of the 3 hour epidemic when all movies had to be as long as possible, but in my opinion, being a long movie doesn’t hurt a film as much as cutting one short, the plot of the film is complicated and needs breaking down over time, drawing you in and paying out with an emotional crescendo, party down to the sterling performance given by Hopkins, his portrayal of a man stuck between knowing he is about to die, while also attempting to keep his business empire and family together is both interesting and moving, while Pitt and Forlani are believable as two people that wish to be together, but sense a reason they can’t be, overall Meet Joe Black is an above average romantic drama, with a twist that introduces some pretty unique problems that the characters have to face, which I believe was portrayed in a delicate way, requiring a long run time, my only downside was that some supporting cast, such as Sarah’s fiancé Drew (Jake Weber) comes across as a pretty stereotypical antagonist or William Parrish’s treatment of his other daughter Alison (Marcia Harden) in relation to a clear favouritism towards Sarah, but these are minor downfalls in an overall solid movie.